 Burke has earned 18 caps for his country.
 He made his debut in a World Cup qualifier against Haiti on September 7, 2016.
 He scored his first international goal just over a month later, tallying against Guyana in Caribbean Cup Qualification on October 12, 2016.
 He made five appearances in the 2017 Gold Cup, in which Jamaica finished as runners-up.
 He earned his first call-up of 2018 in September, ahead of a friendly vs. Ecuador at Red Bull Arena in Harrison, New Jersey (September 7), and a home contest against the Cayman Islands in 2019-20 CONCACAF Nations League qualification (September 9).
 Burke did not appear in the first contest, but he started the second, notching two goals as part of a 4-0 win.
 He was again called up ahead of Jamaica's second Nations League qualifier at Bonaire (October 14) -- which he started for his 15th cap, scoring in the 6-0 victory -- as well as their third, home vs. Suriname (November 17), in which he started and scored again in a 2-1 win.

 In 2019, Burke earned his first call-up of the season ahead of two matches: a Concacaf Nations League contest at El Salvador (March 23) and an international friendly at Costa Rica (March 26).
 He started the first contest, his 17th cap, following which Jamaica officially clinched a berth in the 2019 Concacaf Gold Cup.
 He also made a substitute appearance in the second game.
+Later in the year, after being loaned to Jamaican side Portmore United FC, he received a call-up to join the Jamaican national team ahead of 2019-20 Concacaf Nations League B action vs. Antigua and Barbuda (September 6) and at Guyana (September 9), but he did not appear in either match.

 Signed by Philadelphia Union on December 21, 2017.
 He will occupy an international roster slot.